Former Cuban leader Fidel Castro dies

 - Castro commanded worldwide attention from a relatively small stage

-(CNN)Fidel Castro, the Cuban despot who famously proclaimed after his arrest in a failed coup attempt that history would absolve him, has died aged 90.
+(CNN)Fidel Castro, the Cuban despot who famously proclaimed after his arrest in a failed coup attempt that history would absolve him, has died at age 90.

 "There are few individuals in the 20th century who had a more profound impact on a single country than Fidel Castro had in Cuba," Robert Pastor, a former national security adviser for President Jimmy Carter in the 1970s, told CNN in 2012.

 Castro lived long enough to see a historic thaw in relations between Cuba and the United States.
-The two nations reestablished diplomatic relations in July 2015 and President Barack Obama visited the island earlier this year.
+The two nations re-established diplomatic relations in July 2015, and President Barack Obama visited the island this year.

-Cuban President Raul Castro -- who took over from his ailing brother more than eight years earlier -- announced the breakthrough to the nation, but observers noted Fidel's silence on the matter.
+President Raul Castro -- who took over from his ailing brother more than eight years ago -- announced that breakthrough to the nation but observers noted Fidel's silence on the matter.

-Castro's stage was a small island nation 90 miles from the underbelly of the United States, but he commanded worldwide attention.
+Castro's stage was a small island nation 90 miles from the United States, but he commanded worldwide attention.

 Castro became famous enough that he could be identified by only one name.
 A mention of "Fidel" left little doubt who was being talked about.